How to Increase Your Executive Presence

 As part of the program, I provided her with some additional tools to help expedite this process.
 When we wrapped up, she told us she was eager to begin working with her coach on implementing this expanded perspective in her communications.

 Creating or improving charisma isn’t easy, but it can be done.
 Executive presence can be taught.
-I’ve seen it happen time and again in our Leadership at the Peak program, where there is a proven process that provides ample constructive feedback along with ongoing coaching and support.
+I’ve seen it happen time and again, where there is a proven process that provides ample constructive feedback along with ongoing coaching and support.

 About the Author